downiec/cog-react/README.md

 Before starting, make sure the 'cog_build.config' file has the appropriate parameters set.
 Otherwise you will get error messages indicating issues.

-Note: You may need to run some of the scripts for copying over files into the COG installation directory using `sudo` privileges.
+Note: You may need to run some of the script for copying over files into the COG installation directory using `sudo` privileges if the target directory requires.
 ### `./COG_tasks.sh`

-The above command will first build the front-end, copy it into the COG application, then run it; combining the two commands described below.
+The above command will first build the front-end, then copy it into the COG application; combining the two commands described below.

+### `./COG_tasks.sh --copy`

+The above command will copy over static files from current front-end to place them in the appropriate COG installation directory.
 ### `./COG_tasks.sh --build`

-Above command will build the esgf-subscriptions application for legacy COG integration and copy over static files from the current front-end to place them in the appropriate COG installation directory.
+Above command will build the esgf-subscriptions application for legacy COG integration.
 The build is minified and the filenames include the hashes.<br>

 ### `./COG_tasks.sh --run`

 Above command starts up a forked instance of the COG Django application.
 Once the service is started, you can view the page here: http://localhost:8000/subscription/
-#### IMPORTANT: You will need the COG setup files containing config files in order to interact with COG server.
+#### IMPORTANT: You will need the COG setup files (for the COG installation) containing config files in order to interact with COG server.
 Make sure you already built the application previously with: `./COG_tasks.sh --build`

 #### After cog service starts if you are routed to the login screen, you can login by:
 * Click the button near the ‘OpenID’ label.